chostudio/chostudio/README.md

 ### Hi I'm Chris!
 - 👋 I'm a CS student interested in software development
-- 🌱 I’m currently learning how to program in C#
+- 🌱 I’m currently learning about algorithms and data structures
 - ⚡ Fun Fact: I like 3D modeling

 ### Connect with my Linkedin: